wookey-project/wookeypedia/sphinx/source/basicapps.rst

 and input mode (with the push Button: PA0).

 .. toctree::
-The 'blinky' basic app :ref:`blinkyapp`.
+The blinky application: :ref:`blinkyapp`.

-The 'blinky with IPC' basic apps :ref:`blinkyipcapp`.
+The blinky with IPC application: :ref:`blinkyipcapp`.